 - Retention rates for first-time matriculating freshmen are higher than that of other peer colleges, according to the National Center for Education Statistics.
 The same holds true for bachelor’s degree graduation rates for first-time, full-time students.

 - Queens is one of America’s most culturally diverse colleges.
-More than half of our students were born overseas; they come from over 150 countries and speak more than 90 languages.
+More than a third of our undergraduates were born overseas; they come from 145 countries and speak 87 languages.
 Our undergraduate ethnic breakdown is as follows:

 Campus and Student Activities